Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Summary

 \section{Summary}

 In this section, we provide a summary result that will be used as a basis for the proofs in the next paper of the series, to avoid the need to repeat many of the definitions used here.
 Let $\Pi$ be a surface with boundary and $c$ a simple curve intersecting the boundary of $\Pi$ exactly in its ends.
 The compact topological space obtained from $\Pi$ by cutting along $c$ (i.e., removing $c$ and adding two new pieces of boundary corresponding to $c$) is a union of at most two surfaces.
-If $\Pi_1,\ldots, \Pi_k$ are obtained from $\Pi$ by repeating this construction, we say that they are \emph{fragments} of $\Pi$.
+If surfaces $\Pi_1,\ldots, \Pi_k$ are obtained from $\Pi$ by repeating this construction, we say that they are \emph{fragments} of $\Pi$.

-Consider a graph $H$ embedded in $\Pi$ with rings $\QQ$, and let $f$ be an internal face of $H$.
-Let us recall that $f$ is an open subset of $\hat{\Pi}$.
-Let $f'$ be obtained from $f$ by removing $\hat{C}$ for each cuff $C$ such that some facial walk of $f$ consists only of a vertex ring incident with $C$.
-Let $\Pi_f$ be a surface whose interior is homeomorphic to $f'$.
-Note that $\Pi_f$ is unique up to homeomorphism and that the cuffs of $\Pi_f$ correspond to the facial walks of $f$.
+Consider a graph $H$ embedded in $\Pi$ with rings $\QQ$, and let $f$ be a face of $H$.
+Let $\Pi_f$ be a surface whose interior is homeomorphic; note that $\Pi_f$ is unique up to homeomorphism and that the cuffs of $\Pi_f$ correspond to the facial walks of $f$.